 After graduating, Jen worked for a New York City-based designer, and then started her own line of custom jewelry.
 With her FIT degree and professional experience, Jen was already a jewelry designer by the time she was in her early 20s.
+Soon after she earned GIA (Gemological Institute of America) certifications in diamonds and colored stones.
 But the journey towards becoming an energist was just beginning.

 Jen got married and moved with her new husband to California, where she began to study nutrition and healthy eating.
 She and her husband then moved back to New York and started a family, and Jen applied her interests in and knowledge of health, wellbeing and transformation to her journey as a mother.